miles-crighton/find-dep/README.md

 ### Arguments

 -   `-j or --json <path>`: Output the paths found for target into json at the provided path.
+-   `-v or --verbose`: Show full package names in output paths

 ## Todo